Patients and Caregivers

 I lost my card. how do I request a replacement?

 Replacement cards are $25 for a first replacement and $50 for each additional replacement.
 As soon as you request a replacement, your old card will be deactivated for security reasons and will no longer work even if you find it.
-To request a replacement card from within the 'Profile Settings' tab of your patient/caregiver account.
+Request a replacement card from within the 'Profile Settings' tab of your patient/caregiver account.

 There are no dispensaries near me, what do I do?